Expensify/App/STYLE.md

 ## Binding methods

-For class components, methods should be bound if be passed directly a prop or needing to be accessed via the component instance from outside of the component's execution context.
-Do not simply bind all methods in the constructor without reason.
+For class components, methods should be bound in the `constructor()` if passed directly as a prop or needing to be accessed via the component instance from outside of the component's execution context.
+Binding all methods in the constructor is unnecessary.
 Learn and understand how `this` works [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).

 ```javascript
 // Bad